cyverse/openstack-ansible-host-prep/README.md

 	   UserKnownHostsFile=/dev/null
 	```

-1. Create `apt-mirror` by editing the `mirror` host group in the `ansible/inventory/hosts` in this directory and running the playbook below.
+1. ~~Create `apt-mirror` by editing the `mirror` host group in the `ansible/inventory/hosts` in this directory and running the playbook below.~~

+This role currently deploys a broken sources.list to the target hosts.
+Skip this step until the role is fixed.

 	```
 	ansible-playbook playbooks/apt-mirror.yml